precice/precice.github.io/content/community/contribute/community-contribute-open-projects.md

 For 2026 (our first year), we have prepared the following topics.
 Contact us on [Matrix](https://matrix.to/#/#precice_lobby:gitter.im?web-instance[element.io]=app.gitter.im) for any questions.
+Introduce yourself and let us know more about your background and motivation, so that we can find out together if these topics are a good fit.

 ### Project: Website modernization